weireweire/mover/README.md

  g(go to line)
 ```

 Where `p` equals to `f12` in vscode. `[` and `]` equal to `alt+←` and `alt+→` in vscode.

 ### **Level 6: Select And Edit**

 ```
 shift(select)
 ```

 Similar to the origin usage, hold `shift` and move cursor means select.
 All Mover cursor move keys are supported here.

 ```
 x(cut)   c(copy)   v(paste)   b(delete)
 ```

 Mover retains the origin cut/copy/paste keybindings.
 However, because `ctrl` is a second class key in Mover, you can also use them by `alt`. `b` is newly added for delete.

-single pressing `x/c/b` will take effect on selection, while double pressing will take effect on the current line.
+Single pressing `x/c/b` will take effect on selection, while double pressing will take effect on the current line.
 `b` can chord with cursor keys.
 For example, `b j` means delete all left.

 ```